kunukn/react-slide-toggle/README.md

 * minimal in size
 * availability - from cdn or npm install
 * generate range and progress [0;1] values which can be used for further custom animation
-* JS is used over CSS transition on purpose to enable possible interpolation or other custom math calculations.
-Testing this compared to CSS transition didn't show CSS as much better.
-I implemented a CSS transition version and tested that on iPad Safari and was disappointed that it lagged.
-Maybe the devices has gotten more powerfull to make JS animation on height value good enough.
-Anyway there are already CSS transition version available out there if this should not suit your needs.
+* JS is used over CSS transition on purpose to enable possible interpolation or other custom math calculations